-Cables with either braided nylon or braided kevlar sheaths, such as the Anker+ II and the Nomad Universal Cable to be the most durable.
-After countless 90 bends, using the cables to prop up devices on our stomachs to read while lying down, and even accidentally letting the cables fall prey to a pair of kittens, the braided cables showed no signs of wear.
+Cables with either braided nylon or braided kevlar sheaths, such as the Anker+ II and the Nomad Universal Cable, were, without question, one of the most durable.
+After countless 90 degree bends, using the cables to prop up the devices vertically, and even accidentally letting the cables fall prey to a pair of kittens, the braided cables showed almost no signs of wear.

-To test the charging efficiency of the different cables, we ran our six devices down to zero percent battery and then timed how long it took to reach various levels of battery charge.
+Charging speed refers to how quickly a cable can charge your device.
+To test charging efficiency, we ran our six devices down to zero percent battery and then timed how long it took to reach various levels of battery charge.

-All of the cables with thin and less rubberized sheaths, such as the Apple and Amazon lightning cables, had a difficult time staying coiled.
+All of the cables with thin and less rubberized sheaths, such as the Apple and Amazon Basics lightning cables, had a difficult time staying coiled.
 The elasticity of the material caused them to continually want to spring open.
 And with no provided mechanism to keep them coiled up, we found these three products to be functionally the worst when it came to storability.

 — Buck Yedor